Dallinger/Dallinger/docs/source/running_bots.rst

 Running bots as participants
 ============================

-Dallinger supports writing bots using the Selenium framework that participate in an experiment.
-Not all experiments have bots available, currently :doc:`demos/bartlett1932/index` and :doc:`demos/chatroom/index` have bots available.
+Dallinger supports using the Selenium framework to write bots that participate in experiments.
+Not all experiments will have bots available; the :doc:`demos/bartlett1932/index` and :doc:`demos/chatroom/index` demos are the only built-in experiments that do.

 Writing a bot
 ^^^^^^^^^^^^^